serenita-org/vero/docs/docs/usage/setup_recommendations/professionals.md

 ___

+!!! tip "Become a Vero Sponsor"

+    Professional node operators – consider
+    becoming an official Vero Sponsor.
+    Sponsors get access to priority support
+    and exclusive features that aim to make your job as a node operator easier!

+___

 ## Step-by-step Migration Example

 Let's assume you're a professional node operator, running validator clients developed by CL client teams, connected to a 50% mix of Geth-Prysm (5 servers) and Nethermind-Lighthouse (5 servers).
-You already have a remote signer set up with an enabled slashing protection database.
+Let's also assume you already have a remote signer set up with an enabled slashing protection database.

-This setup is already much safer than running only supermajority clients, but it still exposes your validators to risks such as:
+This setup is safer than only running a single client implementation but it still exposes your validators to risks such as:

 - [33% consensus client bugs](https://x.com/potuz_eth/status/1768418899111113125){:target="_blank"}
-- fallback behavior bugs – for example, if the Nethermind nodes fail or fall behind because of an invalid block, your validator client *may* automatically fall back to using the Geth nodes that haven't fallen behind
+- fallback behavior bugs – for example, if your Nethermind nodes reject an invalid block, your validator client *may* automatically fall back to using your Geth nodes which could consider that block valid due to a bug

 To migrate to a more resilient setup using Vero, you would:

-1. **Start using Vero as your validator client.**
+1. **Switch to using Vero as your validator client.**

-    This step should be very easy to perform if you're already using a remote signer.
+    This step should be easy to perform if you're already using a remote signer.
+You only switch a single component within your setup, the validator client, _without any slashing risk_.
-    If you end up not liking Vero, switching back to your previous validator client is very easy.
+    In case of need, switching back to the validator client you used previously is equally easy.

 2. **Start introducing more clients onto your servers gradually**.

-    Switch to a Lodestar CL client on one of them.
-Then switch to the Besu EL client on another.
+    Switch to the Lodestar client on one of them.
+Then switch to the Besu client on another.
 Continue switching clients one by one until you reach your desired end state while keeping an eye on Vero metrics, especially the attestation consensus time and duty submission time.
     With five servers, you could easily be running five different CL clients